 DLJ examined, among other things, (i) the market capitalization; (ii) the per share market price as a multiple of (a) EPS for the latest twelve months for which financial reports had been filed with the SEC; (b) 1996 projected EPS (the "1996 PE Ratio"); (c) 1997 projected EPS (the "1997 PE Ratio"); (d) 1998 projected EPS (the "1998 PE Ratio") and (e) per share book value of common equity (the "Price/Book Ratio") for the most recent fiscal quarter for which financial information was available and (iii) the enterprise value (defined as market capitalization plus the principal amount of debt and liquidation value of preferred stock less cash and cash equivalents) as a multiple of (a) LTM revenue; (b) LTM EBITDA; and (c) LTM EBIT of UCU, KCPL and the Public Comparables.
-Although DLJ considered each of the foregoing multiples, DLJ attributed relatively greater weight to the 1996 PE Ratio, 1997 PE Ratio, 1998 PE Ratio and the Price/Book Ratio for purposes of its analyses of the Public Comparables.
+Although DLJ considered each of the foregoing multiples, DLJ attributed relatively greater weight to the 1996 PE Ratio, 1997 PE Ratio, 1998 PE Ratio and the Public Comparables.